 The actual funds available to you will depend on the product you bought.

-Medium Risk Managed Fund
+Medium risk Managed fund

-Cash for lump sums you plan to access soon High and medium risk Managed Fund for balance of pension savings
+Cash for lump sums you plan to access soon High and medium risk managed fund for balance of pension savings